tunstek/poetry/i-filled-the-barrel.md

 And caught my reflection in the water -
 I’ve said my goodbyes now
 There’s no going back
-For I wish to see my daughter
+For I wish to see my dearest daughter -
 She is there, in the water
 I see her staring back at me
 She beckons me to my peril